qiceradar/radar_wrangler/code/download/README.md

     * OIA: https://data.aad.gov.au/s3/bucket/datasets/science/AAS_4346_ICECAP_OIA_RADARGRAMS/ICECAP_OIA.SR2HI1B/ (unlike EAGLE, it's possible to download individual lines.)
       * I tried to scrape the page for links, but it renders in javascript.
 Was faster to just click the links and download.
 Now that I have them all, will be easy to construct URL, since it matched filenames.
   * Devon Ice Cap: https://zenodo.org/record/5795105
+  * SOAR -- only some of the surveys have tracks available; others are only grids.